Opportunities and challenges in SRHR

 Yet, challenges and obstacles remain in ensuring that sexual and reproductive health and rights services reach all vulnerable women and girls in Myanmar: for every 100,000 births, 227 women die in childbirth; 40 out of 1,000 infants die before reaching one year of age; and just over half of all married women use modern methods of contraception.
 In 2016, only 37 percent of births were delivered in a facility such as a hospital.

 Among vulnerable populations in Myanmar—such as adolescents, migrants, people affected by conflict, and people with disabilities—knowledge of and access to services supporting sexual and reproductive health and rights remain problematic.
-Challenges include high rates of maternal mortality, unmet contraceptive needs, widespread gender-based violence, and illegal and unsafe abortions.
+Challenges include high rates of maternal mortality, unmet contraceptive needs, and widespread gender-based violence.

 PATH’s role in developing policy and guidelines